|In partnership with|

 For minimalist interior styles, the sleek steel is ideal, while for romantic or bohemian interior styles, the softness of the organic petal shape is a perfect match.
 On their own or with flowers, the vases are beautiful sculptures.

 The tea lights and candlesticks look just as good standing empty on a table as they do with candles shining inside.

 The original shape of the bowl was inspired by Japanese cherry blossoms, and Bloom Botanica’s extension collection takes that inspiration and digs in deeper, representing the shape of new blooms emerging after the colder months – something Scandinavians certainly look forward to intensely every year.
 Now, this collection can bring that feeling to a space year-round.

 Helle says, “Nature is part of us and we tend to feel better surrounded with pleasant harmonious shapes.”

 Helle’s process always begins with white clay; she works to get just the right shape and curve to the pieces before casting them and producing in stainless steel.
 The tactility of the clay reverberates through the steel design – there is something soft about her work that is inexplicable yet inevitable.

-These special pieces are sure to become immediate favorites among flower lovers, Danish design buffs, and those with an eye for arganic shapes.
+These special pieces are sure to become immediate favorites among flower lovers, Scandinavian design buffs, and those with an eye for organic shapes.

 Helle says that the vases are ideal for a variety of floral arrangements, noting, “You can literally put anything from minimalist flower and leaf to a full bouquet: whatever reflects your mood, interior or what you just happen to find in your yard or flower shop.”
 As an extension of the Bloom bowl, the collection both carries on that piece’s tradition and brings something new to the series.